phaserjs/phaser/README.md

 * Added AnimationManager.refreshFrame - will reset the texture being used for a Sprite (useful after a crop rect clear)
 * You can now null a Sprite.crop and it will clear down the crop rect area correctly.
 * The default Game.antialias value is now 'true', so graphics will be smoothed automatically in canvas.
 Disable it via the Game constructor or Canvas utils.
+* Added Physics.overlap(sprite1, sprite2) for quick body vs. body overlap tests with no separation performed.
+* Fixed Issue 111 - calling Kill on a Phaser.Graphics instance causes error on undefined events.

 Outstanding Tasks
 -----------------